rerun-io/rerun/examples/python/human_pose_tracking/README.md

 ### Segmentation mask

 The segmentation result is logged through a combination of two archetypes.
-The segmentation image itself is logged as an [`SegmentationImage`](https://www.rerun.io/docs/reference/types/archetypes/segmentation_image) and contains the id for each pixel.
+The segmentation image itself is logged as a [`SegmentationImage`](https://www.rerun.io/docs/reference/types/archetypes/segmentation_image) and contains the id for each pixel.
 The color is determined by the [`AnnotationContext`](https://www.rerun.io/docs/reference/types/archetypes/annotation_context) which is